 Rafael Nadal: 20

 When it comes to the French Open, there is no doubt as to who is regarded as the best.
 Rafael Nadal, the King of Clay has won an incredible 13 French Open titles with the last one coming in 2020 after he defeated Djokovic in the final.
-Roger Federer has only 1 French Open title that came in 2009, similarly even Novak Djokovic just has 1 French Open title which he won in 2016.
+Roger Federer has only 1 French Open title that came in 2009, similarly even Novak Djokovic won 2 French Open titles which he won in 2016 and 2021.

 Wimbledon is known to be happy hunting ground for Roger Federer who has won 8 titles with the last one coming in 2017.
 Novak Djokovic has won 5 titles at Wimbledon, whereas Rafael Nadal has just managed to win 2 titles, the last one coming way back in 2010.